Blog chevron right Education

 Budgeting Transcription Costs in NIH & NSF Grant Proposals: A Step-by-Step Guide

-• Transcription is an allowable direct cost for both NIH and NSF proposals; list it as Consultant/Vendor Services or Other Direct Costs (Line G.6 on the NSF budget).
-NSF - National Science Foundation
+• Transcription is an allowable direct cost for both NIH and NSF grants.

-1. Where Does Transcription Live in the Budget Forms?
+1. Where to List Transcription in Budget Forms?

 Sponsor Budget Form Line/Section for Transcription Indirects?